analogdevicesinc/doctools/docs/cli.rst

 Watches the docs and source code to rebuild it on edit.

-Two live update strategies are available:
+Two HTML live update strategies are available:

 * selenium: Page reloads through Firefox's API (default).
 * pooling: The webpage pools timestamp changes on the ``.dev-pool`` file (fallback).